oliviergimenez/capture-recapture-review/make_sense.md

   write_csv('papers_in_ecological_journals.csv')
 ```

 Again, I inspected the papers one by one.
-Took me several hours as there were >1000 papers!
+Took me several hours as there were >1000 papers (remember I moved the 126 methodological papers I found in ecological journals to the methodological corpus)!
 I mainly focused my reading on the titles.
 I didn't annotate the papers.